Notargets/gocca/dgkernel/documentation/operator-element-binding-design.md

 - **Performance**: Each element can optimize its operator implementation
 - **Validation**: Contracts ensure dimensional compatibility

 The key insight is that mathematical contracts (what operators do) are separate from implementation mechanisms (how they do it).
-This allows both standard elements (like Hesthaven's) and novel approaches to coexist within the same framework, each fulfilling the same contracts in their own optimal way.